 Educational Attainment

-A high school diploma or college degree opens many career opportunities that are typically closed to those without these achievements.
-Beyond the personal benefits of increased educational attainment, the education level of residents is evidence of the quality and diversity of the labor pool – an important factor for businesses looking to locate or expand in the region.
-Educational attainment is measured by tracking the high school graduation rate and the proportion of residents over age 25 with a high school diploma or bachelor’s degree
+A high school diploma or college degree opens doors to many career opportunities that are typically closed to those without these achievements.
+Beyond the personal and financial benefits of increased educational attainment, the education level of residents is evidence of the quality and diversity of the labor pool – an important factor for businesses looking to locate or expand in the region.
+Educational attainment is measured by tracking the high school graduation rate and the proportion of residents over age 25 with a high school diploma or bachelor’s degree.

 TREND

-EDUCATIONAL ATTAINMENT IN SAN BERNARDINO CONTINUES TO IMPROVE
+EDUCATIONAL ATTAINMENT IN SAN BERNARDINO COUNTY CONTINUES TO IMPROVE

 Note: Graduation Rate data is currently sourced from the California Department of Education’s DataQuest measured using the four-year adjusted cohort graduate rate (ACGR) and includes data on both charter and non-charter schools.
 This differs slightly from data published by the San Bernardino County Superintendent of Schools, which uses data sourced from California Department of Education’s California School Dashboard, where the Dashboard Graduation Rate methodology includes the blended rate of combined four- and five-year graduation rates for traditional non-charter schools and one-year graduation rate for Dashboard Alternative Schools Status (DASS) non-charter schools.